packnback/site/packnback.github.io/content/blog/asymmetric_encryption.md

 - For this tool in particular, startup time and memory use are extremely important.
 - Other portions of the code may not be in C.
-- In a future post I will attempt to formally prove that the C code has no undefined behavior using frama-c.
+- In a future post I will attempt to verify that the C code has no undefined behavior using frama-c.
 - Failing formal verification, the language may change, but the tool specifications will be unchanged.